Nixinova/DynaVer/readme.md

 The **Disruptive** **Number** must be incremented whenever there is a change made to the project which drastically breaks or disrupts existing functionality for many of your users.

 #### Incompatible
-The **Incompatible** **Number** must be incremented whenever there is a change made that breaks existing functionality for some users who are following your documentation correctly.
+The **Incompatible** **Number** must be incremented whenever there is a change made that breaks minor existing functionality for some users who are following your documentation correctly.

 #### Compatible
 The optional **Compatible** **Number** must be incremented whenever only backwards-compatable changes are made to the project.